August 25, 2021

 • Rich set of network solutions – Supports core, aggregation/peering, edge, and access routing, as well as hosted third-party services, with consistent features across platforms, from the smallest to the largest router.

 In DriveNets we say: “Behind every successful CLOUD there is a NETWORK”.
 Though compute and storage are the building blocks of any cloud, these are eventually worthless elements without the third, essential piece of networking.
-A proven, distributed cloud-based NOS is the ultimate enabler to build future networks that operate like hyperscaler clouds.
+A proven, distributed cloud-based Network Operating System (NOS) is the ultimate enabler to build future networks that operate like hyperscaler clouds.

 White Paper